 One needs to choose a jurisdiction the most loyal to crypto services.
 It is quite a big deal as very few governments have recognized cryptocurrencies so far.
 Countries that welcome cryptocurrencies include the following:

 Most countries dictate that activities related to storing and exchanging cryptocurrencies shall be properly licensed.
-For instance, in Estonia, one would have to obtain two licences: one for crypto wallet operation (storage of cryptocurrency), the other for exchanging crypto for fiat money.
+For instance, in Estonia, you would have to obtain two licences: one for crypto wallet operation (storage of cryptocurrency), the other for exchanging crypto for fiat money.

 KYC — Know Your Customer.
 Every user of your exchange will have to undergo a personal (and possibly, registration) identification.
 Of course, you can collect user documents and carry out identification procedures using databases (PEP, sanction lists, etc.) on your own.
 But, why reinvent the wheel when you can apply to finished services that allow easy and cost-efficient implementation of verification processes.
 Here are some of them: